bajamircea/bajamircea.github.io/_posts/2015-10-29-dependency-problem.markdown

 Large files.
 For me a source file above 500 lines is becoming large.
-One example exception is very simple, very low complexity code (e.g. some giant switch maping an enum to strings).
+One example exception is very simple, very low complexity code (e.g. some giant switch mapping an enum to strings).

 Another smell is a large number of member variables in a class, with no (or very loose) relationship to each other.

 Another smell are classes called `SomethingManager`, `SomethingAgent` or similar that grew over time to contain all the code related to whatever `Something` is.
-They are symptoms of antropomorphic design (to cover in a following post).
+They are symptoms of anthropomorphic design (to cover in a following post).

 Related to the above is a large number of `#include` directives required to